 A wife, mom and native of Buffalo, NY, Dr. Cooper-Lovett is the lead therapist and owner of A New Creation Psychotherapy Services, LLC a holistic group practice with a focus on transpersonal psychology and post-traumatic growth in the south Atlanta Metro area as well as The Tantric MFT LLC which is a tantric/spiritual healing practice.
 Dr. Cooper-Lovett received a bachelor’s in psychology from the University at Buffalo.
 She has a master’s in marriage and family therapy from Syracuse and a Ph.D. in couple’s and family therapy from Drexel University.
 She serves as a reviewer for the journal of interpersonal violence and the journal of family violence.
 She is also the treasurer of the board for a non-profit domestic violence organization called Anafiel House.
 Dr. Cooper-Lovett has over 15 years of experience working with individuals, couples, and families and she is a clinical fellow of AAMFT and Approved Supervisor.
 She is also an AASECT certified sex therapist.
-Dr. Cooper-Lovett specializes in trauma particularly domestic violence/intimate partner violence (IPV), sexual assault/abuse, and community violence that affects individuals, couples, and families, she also works with women's self-identity and discovery.
+Dr. Cooper-Lovett specializes in trauma particularly domestic violence/intimate partner violence (IPV), and sexual assault/abuse, that affect individuals, couples, and families.
 Additionally, she has a specialty in working with youth witnesses to IPV.
 She specializes in infidelity recovery, and situational violence between couples as well as sexuality and sexual issues.
 Furthermore, she specializes in women's sexuality and pleasure.
 Dr. Cooper-Lovett's expertise has contributed to peer-reviewed journals, blogs, and online magazines, and articles such as the Journal of Black Sexuality and Relationships, Survive, Transform, Soar online magazine, Sheen Magazine, Bustle, Yahoo Lifestyle, Scary Mommy and MadameNoire.